Join us for this amazing once in a lifetime experience!

 The Whale Shark Tour

-After swimming with the whale sharks, on our way to a snorkeling site near Isla Mujeres, we’ll serve you sandwiches, water and drinks so you have plenty of energy for the snorkeling tour on Isla Mujeres’ amazing reefs.
+After the swimming with the whale sharks, on our way to a snorkeling site near Isla Mujeres, we’ll serve you sandwiches, water and drinks so you have plenty of energy for the snorkeling tour on Isla Mujeres’ amazing reefs.